nienkedekker/whatpm-server/README.md

 The backend for what.pm, running on Express and deployed to Heroku.
-It's a pretty straightforward API that uses Mongoose to talk to the MongoDB database, which is hosted on [mLab](https://mlab.com).
+It's a pretty straightforward API that uses Mongoose to talk to the MongoDB database, which is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 ## Install locally
 ### Clone